 My approach to painting is both experiential and experimental, my

-interest is expressing beauty and energy in the work.
+interest is expressing beauty, light and energy in the work.